-I stared up at the looming ediface in the crisp winter afternoon.
+I stared up at the looming edifice in the crisp winter afternoon.
 I found it hard to believe that this was my house now, that after all these years I was returning as its master.
-The circumstances were not at all what I had wanted, but then again, what had I expected?
+The circumstances weren’t at all what I’d wanted, but then again, what had I expected?
 There was no other way.

 “My house,” I muttered.
 How many times had I called it that as a child?
 Yet now, to actually utter the words felt wrong.
-They held a new meaning, a meaning that did not seem at all right.
+They held a new meaning, a meaning that didn’t seem at all right.

 There was a loud clatter as Mike slid open the door of the moving van.
 “Let’s get started,” he said.

 “Go ahead and start unloading,” I replied to Mike and my other two friends, Eric and Ryan.
-“I’m just going to go through and get all the doors open.”
-I fished a heavy set of keys from my pocket—one for every room in the house.
+“I’m going to go through and get all the doors open.”
+I fished a heavy set of keys from my pocket—one for every room.
 I knew from my parents’ in-house nurse that most of the doors inside were locked.
 It kept them from getting too lost, she said.

-Returning downstairs, I was met with a surprise.
-Several boxes were stacked in the hallway, and all three of my friends had shed their coats and were brushing large clumps of snow from ther limbs.
+Returning downstairs I was met with a surprise.
+Several boxes were stacked in the hallway, and all three of my friends had shed their coats and were brushing large clumps of snow from their limbs.

-“That blizzard came out of nowhere,” commented Ryan.
+“That blizzard came out of nowhere,” said Ryan.

 I glanced out the window.
-Indeed, I could not see across the street, the snow was falling so heavily.
+Indeed, I couldn’t see across the street, the snow was falling so heavily.
 “The weatherman didn’t call for a storm,” I said.

-So that is exactly what we did.
+So that’s exactly what we did.
 We unpacked the few boxes that had made it inside and rearranged some of the already-existing furniture, but the storm showed no signs of waning.

 “Guess that’s what you get for moving so close to the Great Lakes,” said Ryan as we stared out the windows.
 “I hope your microwave made it inside.”

-It had, and so we prepared a quick dinner which we ate in the living room, where I started a roaring blaze in the fireplace.
-It got dark outside quickly, owing to the short winter days and the raging blizzard, and before long our little corner of the house was the only one still blessed with light; everywhere else had fallen into hushed and dusty darkness.
+It had, and so we prepared a quick dinner which we ate in the living room.
+I started a roaring blaze in the fireplace.
+It got dark outside quickly, owing to the short winter days and the raging blizzard, and before long our little corner of the house was the only one still blessed with light.
+Everywhere else had fallen into hushed and dusty darkness.
 We laughed heartily, letting the echoes of our mirth fill the chamber in defiance of winter’s fury.
 What could the storm do to us in here?
 We had warmth and light, and our good humor ignited our spirits as it reverberated off the walls, bouncing from ceiling to floor, corner to corner until the entire room seemed alive with cheerful idiots.
-It was more than our cozy chamber could contain, and our laughter spilled out into empty corridors where it struggled with the darkness, failed, and died miserably away.
-Just like mother.
+It was more than our cozy chamber could contain.
+Our laughter spilled out into empty corridors where it struggled with the darkness, failed, and died miserably away.
+Just like Mother.